grimmier378/MyPaths/README.md

 * Start from Nearest waypoint.
 (Marked with a Star on the GUI Table)
 * Right click to start from a specific waypoint from the GUI Table. (will follow Navigation mode set)
 * Right Click Nav to a specific waypoint and stop there.
+* You can now set custom delays per waypoint.
+These will override the global delay if set.

 ## Navigation Modes